Northwest Pipe (NWPX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Northwest Pipe historically did a mediocre job investing in profitable growth initiatives.
-Its five-year average ROIC was 7.2%, somewhat low compared to the best industrials companies that consistently pump out 20%+.
+Although Northwest Pipe has shown solid fundamentals lately, it historically did a mediocre job investing in profitable growth initiatives.
+Its five-year average ROIC was 7.3%, somewhat low compared to the best industrials companies that consistently pump out 20%+.

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Unfortunately, Northwest Pipe’s ROIC has stayed the same over the last few years.
-If the company wants to become an investable business, it must improve its returns by generating more profitable growth.
+We still think it’s a good business, but if the company wants to reach the next level, it must improve its returns.

-12. Key Takeaways from Northwest Pipe’s Q3 Results
+11. Key Takeaways from Northwest Pipe’s Q4 Results

 It was good to see Northwest Pipe beat analysts’ EPS expectations this quarter.
-We were also excited its revenue outperformed Wall Street’s estimates by a wide margin.
+We were also glad its revenue outperformed Wall Street’s estimates.
 Zooming out, we think this quarter featured some important positives.
-The stock remained flat at $55.68 immediately following the results.
+The stock traded up 1% to $74.84 immediately after reporting.

-There are some positives when it comes to Northwest Pipe’s fundamentals.
-First off, its revenue growth was impressive over the last five years.
+Northwest Pipe is a fine business.
+To kick things off, its revenue growth was impressive over the last five years.
 And while its low gross margins indicate some combination of competitive pressures and high production costs, its rising cash profitability gives it more optionality.
-On top of that, its expanding operating margin shows the business has become more efficient.
+On top of that, its projected EPS for the next year implies the company’s fundamentals will improve.

-Northwest Pipe’s P/E ratio based on the next 12 months is 15.9x.
-Looking at the industrials landscape right now, Northwest Pipe trades at a pretty interesting price.
-If you believe in the company and its growth potential, now is an opportune time to buy shares.
+Northwest Pipe’s P/E ratio based on the next 12 months is 17.8x.
+Looking at the industrials space right now, Northwest Pipe trades at a compelling valuation.
+If you trust the business and its direction, this is an ideal time to buy.

-Wall Street analysts have a consensus one-year price target of $64 on the company (compared to the current share price of $60.09), implying they see 6.5% upside in buying Northwest Pipe in the short term.
+Wall Street analysts have a consensus one-year price target of $69.33 on the company (compared to the current share price of $74.84).